SecureIdentityAlliance/osia/src/doc/functional/_pr.rst

     **Authorization**: :todo:`To be defined`

     :param dict options: the processing options.
 Supported options are ``transactionID``.
-    :return: a status indicating success or error and a list of gallery ID.
+    :return: a status indicating success or error, and in case of success a list of gallery ID.

 .. py:function:: getGalleryContent(galleryID, options)
     :noindex: